rohtie/Paxo/readme.rst

 Generates OpenGL shaders which renders the modeled distance fields with raymarching.
 Useful for experimental algorithmic art and demoscene productions that have size limitations.

+Built using openFrameworks 0.8.4 on Arch Linux x64.

 Thanks to Iñigo Quilez for his useful articles on distance functions and raymarching.

 Setup
 -----

-Download openframeworks then create a new app with the project generator.
+Download openFrameworks.
+Create a new app with the project generator.

-Then in the app directory execute the following:
+In the generated app directory execute the following:

 ::